kensanata/mastodon-archive/README.md

 determines how the app is installed and what its dependencies are.

-If you checked out the repository and you want to run the code from the working directory on a single user system, use `pip3 install --upgrade --editable .` in your working directory to make it "editable" (i.e. the system installation is linked to your working directory, now).
+If you checked out the repository and you want to run the code from the working directory on a single user system, use `sudo pip3 install --upgrade --editable .` in your working directory to make it is "editable" (i.e. the installation you have is linked to your working directory, now).

 If you don't want to do this for the entire system, you need your own